 Launched in 2021, the Bright Future Prize empowers and invests in the next generation of leaders and innovators – those exceptional young people who are committed to driving positive change and inspiring others around the world.
 The opportunity is open to teenagers, who live anywhere The Ardonagh Group has a presence, including the UK, Ireland, Australia, Brazil, Portugal, the Netherlands, Italy, Germany, Greece and South Africa.

-We are delighted to announce the winners of this year's ACT Bright Future Prize across our four categories.
-Together, they share £40,000 prize fund, receiving £10,000 (or equivalent currency) each to invest in their bright ideas to make a difference.
+In March 2024, we revealed the winners of our 2023/24 ACT Bright Future Prize, each representing one of our four prize categories Together, they share £40,000 prize fund, receiving £10,000 (or equivalent currency) each to invest in their bright ideas to make a difference.
 Many congratulations!

 Aid Avengers are a group of six teens based in Cork - Carrie, Louie, Mikayla, Emma, Robyn and Amy.
 Together, they are determined to improve the life-saving skills of young people in their local area and more widely across the whole of Ireland.
 Being in a rural area, the importance of first aid is paramount to community wellbeing and they aim to educate a new generation of first aiders by creating a network of trained young people in communities around the county.